BitsBob/ferret/README.md

 **Ferret out secrets and vulnerabilities in your API collections.**

 Ferret is a local-first, offline CLI tool that scans API collections for hardcoded secrets, leaked credentials, and common API security misconfigurations.
-It supports Bruno, Postman, and Insomnia collections and runs entirely offline — no accounts, no cloud, no telemetry.
+It supports Bruno, Postman, and Insomnia collections and runs entirely offline with no accounts, no cloud, no telemetry.

 Built for small development teams (2–20 people) who don't have a dedicated security engineer but still want to catch secrets before they reach production.

 ## Features

-- **Secret Detection** — 15 regex-based rules covering AWS keys, GitHub tokens, Stripe keys, Slack tokens, JWTs, private keys, Google/SendGrid/Twilio credentials, hardcoded passwords, and more
+- **Secret Detection** - 15 regex-based rules covering AWS keys, GitHub tokens, Stripe keys, Slack tokens, JWTs, private keys, Google/SendGrid/Twilio credentials, hardcoded passwords, and more
-- **Entropy Analysis** — flags high-entropy strings that look like secrets, with false positive suppression for template variables and placeholders
+- **Entropy Analysis** - flags high-entropy strings that look like secrets, with false positive suppression for template variables and placeholders
-- **OWASP API Top 10** — 9 heuristic rules checking for missing auth, HTTP endpoints, mass assignment risk, missing pagination, security misconfigurations, and unversioned APIs
+- **OWASP API Top 10** - 9 heuristic rules checking for missing auth, HTTP endpoints, mass assignment risk, missing pagination, security misconfigurations, and unversioned APIs
-- **Multi-Format Support** — parses Bruno directories, Postman v2.0/v2.1 exports, and Insomnia v4 exports with automatic format detection
+- **Multi-Format Support** - parses Bruno directories, Postman v2.0/v2.1 exports, and Insomnia v4 exports with automatic format detection
-- **CI/CD Ready** — `--fail-on` flag returns exit code 1 when findings meet a severity threshold, perfect for pipeline gates
+- **CI/CD Ready** - `--fail-on` flag returns exit code 1 when findings meet a severity threshold, perfect for pipeline gates
-- **Multiple Output Formats** — terminal (colored), JSON (machine-readable), and self-contained HTML reports
+- **Multiple Output Formats** - terminal (colored), JSON (machine-readable), and self-contained HTML reports
 - **Offline & Private** — everything runs locally, no network calls, no data leaves your machine

 ## Installation